Winter Loversland: Singles

 The music video for "She Can Have You" was released on Braxton's VEVO account on December 4, 2013.

 Commercial performance

 Winter Loversland debuted at number 43 on the US Billboard 200, with 8,000 copies sold in its first week.
 The album also charted at number eight on the US Top Holiday Albums, and number 11 on US Top R&B/Hip-Hop Albums.

 Promotion

 Tamar Braxton was at Universal's CityWalk on December 6, 2013, performing the songs "Little Drummer Boy", "The Chipmunk Song (Christmas Don't Be Late)" (which Trina Braxton joined Braxton on stage), "Sleigh Ride", "Away in a Manger" and "Silent Night".
 Braxton performed "Silent Night" on The Queen Latifah Show on December 23, 2013.
-Braxton also performed "Silent Night" on the Daytime show, which she use to co-hosts The Real a year, after the release of the album on December 10, 2014.
+Braxton also performed "Silent Night" on the Daytime show, which she used to co-host The Real a year, after the release of the album on December 10, 2014.